emacs-php/php-mode/README.md

 And all those mentioned in the ‘Contributors’ section below.

-Please email any bugs or feature requests to `Ren at lifesnotsimple dot com` or submit them as Issues here on the Github page.
+Please email any bugs or feature requests to `lobbyjones at gmail dot com` or submit them as Issues here on the Github page.
 Also please include the output of `php-mode-version` in bug reports.

 # Status